joshvillahermosa/CircuitTrainer/README.md

 # Tasks

-* -Show Time of total workout-
+* --Show Time of total workout--
-* Show timer of sub total workout
+* --Show timer of sub total workout--
 * Add Main circle timer for main time
 * Add sub circle timer for the second one
+* Add a pause button
+* Add a reset button when time is over